Research Projects

 Convex Solver Adaptivity for Mixed-integer Optimization

-We will investigate mixed-integer optimization with convex objectives using error-adaptive convex solvers in branch-and-bound.
-Focusing on improving lower bounds and balancing computational costs, we aim to develop a faster branch-and-bound methodology by leveraging modern MILP techniques and error-adaptive methods.
-Key aspects include warm-starting and controlled inexactness in early termination.
+This project investigates mixed-integer optimization with convex objectives using error-adaptive convex solvers in branch-and-bound.
+The goal is to develop a faster branch-and-bound methodology by leveraging modern MILP techniques and error-adaptive methods, with key aspects including warm-starting and controlled inexactness in early termination.

 MATH+ AA3-15